New opportunities for rare charm from $Z\to c\bar{c}$ decays: Theory of rare charm decays

 \subsubsection{\texorpdfstring{$c \to u \nu \bar \nu$}{c -> u nu nubar} in SMEFT}

 We compute upper limits on the total branching fraction of $D^0\to\pi^+\pi^-\nu\overline{\nu}$ decays, employing the hadronic models for the form factors of Sec.~\ref{sec:pipinunu_theo}.
 We utilize bounds on the Wilson coefficients, following Ref.~\cite{Bause:2020xzj} using the $SU(2)_L$ link in the SMEFT and high-$p_T$ data.
 We distinguish between NP scenarios with contributions with $\mathcal{K}_{L}$ and $\mathcal{K}_R$, only $\mathcal{K}_L$, and only $\mathcal{K}_R$.
 We consider different lepton flavor patterns, LU, democratic, cLFC and a general structure as detailed in Sec.~\ref{sec:EFT}.
 Results are shown in Table~\ref{tab:BR_upper_limits}.
+The Drell-Yan data are advantageous as they provide a single source of constraints for all accessible flavors as well as conservative limits unaffected by cancellations.
+If one neglects the possibility of cancellations from different operators in the amplitudes, stronger limits from the combination with LFV decays~\cite{Angelescu:2020uug}, \textit{e.g.}~$K \to e \mu$, $\tau\to \ell K^\ast$, $\tau\to\ell\rho$ and $\mu \to e$ conversion exist.
+We show these stronger limits, available for the democratic and general structures, in parentheses.